KarlsruheMIS/KaMIS/README.md

 }
 ```

-If you use parallel kernelization routines (note that this is the default), the please also cite the following:
+If you use fast kernelization routines (note that this is the default), the please also cite the following:
 ```
 @article{DBLP:journals/jea/Hespe0S19,
   author    = {Demian Hespe and